project-flotta/project-flotta.github.io/documentation/latest/intro/overview.md

 Flotta adds a way to manage all your fleet of devices from a single point using Kubernetes CRD to handle all kinds of device configurations.

-Each Edgedevice can register, pull configuration using the Fleet Management API and keep syncing the data using a secure MTLS protocol between the device and the Fleet Management API.
+Each Edgedevice can register, pull configuration using the Flotta Edge API and keep syncing the data using a secure MTLS protocol between the device and the Flotta Edge API.

 It is also possible to schedule a container workload to run in the device using a Workload CRD.
 A container workload can be scheduled for an unlimited